William-Olson/google-search/README.md

 #google-search

-Query Google search API using REST
+Query Google search API using REST.

-This node.js module is intended for who wants to interact with the [Google Custom Search API](https://developers.google.com/custom-search/v1/using_rest).
+Intended for interacting with the [Google Custom Search API](https://developers.google.com/custom-search/v1/using_rest).
 This module requires that you have a [Google API Key](https://code.google.com/apis/console/) and [Google CX](http://www.google.com/cse/manage/create).

 ## Install